Ryan Hunter-Reay: Barber Dodge Pro Series

 Hunter-Reay began to compete in the Barber Dodge Pro Series in 1998.
-Hunter-Reay would drive the #28 Reynard 98E-Dodge V6 with no sponsorship.
+Hunter-Reay would drive the No. 28 Reynard 98E-Dodge V6 with no sponsorship.
 Hunter-Reay first competed in the race at Mid-Ohio Sports Car Course.
-In the race Hunter-Reay started and finished in 23rd place after being involved in crash with John McCraig on lap 22.
+In the race Hunter-Reay started and finished in 23rd place after being involved in crash with John McCaig on lap 22.
 Hunter-Reay returned to the series later in the season at the race at Metro-Dade Homestead Motorsports Complex.
-Hunter-Reay started in 21st place and finished in 22nd place after retiring due to damage to his car after 4 laps.
+Hunter-Reay started in 21st place and finished in 22nd place after retiring due to damage to his car after four laps.
 Hunter-Reay scored no points towards the championship and finished 40th in the final point standings.

-Hunter-Reay returned to the series in 2000 to drive the #31 Reynard 98E-Dodge V6 with no sponsorship.
-At the season-opening race at Sebring International Raceway Hunter-Reay started in 9th place and finished in 8th place.
-Hunter-Reay would qualify on the pole position at the race at Concord Pacific Place and would finish in 8th place in the race.
-Hunter-Reay's best finish during the season was a 4th-place finish at the race at Lime Rock Park.
-Hunter-Reay would finish 5th in the final point standings with 104 points.
-Hunter-Reay would also win the series rookie of the year award and would receive sponsorship from the series for the following season as a result.
+Hunter-Reay returned to the series in 2000 to drive the No. 31 Reynard 98E-Dodge V6 with no sponsorship, but as winner of the Barber Dodge "Big Scholarship" Shootout.
+At the season-opening race at Sebring International Raceway Hunter-Reay started in ninth place and finished in eighth place.
+Hunter-Reay would qualify on the pole position at the race at BC Place in Vancouver and would finish in eighth place in the race.
+Hunter-Reay's best finish during the season was a second-place finish at the race at Nazareth Speedway.
+Hunter-Reay would finish fifth in the final point standings with 104 points, including four Top-5 finishes and an ultra-consistent 11 Top-10s in 12 races.
+Hunter-Reay would also win the Barber Dodge Pro Series Rookie of the Year award, which included a full sponsorship from the series for the following season.

-Hunter-Reay returned to the series in 2001 to drive the #31 Barber Dodge Pro Series Rookie of the Year/Simpson Performance Products Reynard 98E-Dodge V6.
+Hunter-Reay returned to the series in 2001 to drive the No. 31 Barber Dodge Pro Series Rookie of the Year/Simpson Performance Products Reynard 98E-Dodge V6.
 Hunter-Reay would win his first race in the series at the third race of the season, at Lime Rock Park.
-In the race Hunter-Reay started in 2nd place and led for 21 of 30 laps and would set the fastest lap of the race.
+In the race Hunter-Reay started in second place and led for 21 of thirty laps and would set the fastest lap of the race.
 Hunter-Reay would win his second, and final, race in the series at Exhibition Place.
 In the race Hunter-Reay only led the final six laps of the race after passing Matt Plumb, who had qualified on the pole position, had the fastest lap of the race and every lap in the race up to that point.
-Hunter-Reay would also have a pair of 2nd-place finishes at the races at Sebring International Raceway and Lime Rock Park.
-Hunter-Reay would finish 5th in the final point standings with 114 points.
+Hunter-Reay would also have a pair of second place finishes at the races at Sebring International Raceway and Lime Rock Park.
+Hunter-Reay would finish fifth in the final point standings with 114 points.